FolaisSK/CC201/labs/5_FinalProject_edX/instructions.md

 In this lab, you will:
 - Build and deploy a simple health application
 - Use OpenShift image streams to roll out an update
+- Redeploy the health app using an OpenShift build
 - Create a Cloudant service instance on IBM Cloud
 - Bind the Cloudant service instance to your application
 - Autoscale the health app